Why Do Currencies Move In Vicious And Benign Circles?

 So a stronger dollar not only attracts speculative capital flows but it also subdues inflation, which keeps real rates high and stays the Fed from tightening too much.
 Hence why core cycles last longer when the dollar is going up.

-Hopefully you've stayed with me and haven't jumped to Twitter out of boredom because now I'm going to tell you why this is important.
+Hopefully, you've stayed with me and haven't jumped to Twitter out of boredom because now I'm going to tell you why this is important.

 Theme: Benign or Vicious Circle